 This month, we will focus on two of the most well-known, as well as one of the longest, constellations visible in the night sky: Ursa Major, the Great Bear (Big Dipper) and Ursa Minor, the Little Bear (Little Dipper).

-On the night of April 21 and 22, the annual Lyrid meteor shower will peak.
+On the night of April 20/21, the annual Lyrid meteor shower will peak.

 Known to be a medium strength shower, the Lyrids can produce exceptionally bright meteors known as “fireballs” (meteors as bright or brighter than Venus).

 A meteor shower occurs when the earth enters the debris field of a comet that has long ago passed around the sun.
-These bits of dust and grit, often no bigger than your thumbnail, enter the earth’s atmosphere and burn up high above the ground.
+These bits of dust and grit, often no bigger than your thumbnail, enter the earth’s atmosphere and burn up high above the ground (see our post on meteor showers for more information).